itchysnake/aegis/README.md

 # What is Aegis?

-`Aegis` is an asset valuation and recommendation engine that uses many dimensions to create a price profile for an asset, or assets in bulk.
-"Dimensions" are general in nature, and can be broken down into "components" as follows:
+`Aegis` is an open source asset valuation engine that uses many dimensions to create a price profile for an asset.
+A "dimension" is a general category of evaluation.
+This evaluation may or may not be a _valuation_ as it could just relate to a general fact/figure such as employment statistics.
+Dimensions are further broken down into components.
+For example "charts" is a dimension which is comprised of components such as technical indicators, trading psychology, boundaries, and patterns.

+Dimensions exist as sub-packages within the Aegis package and can/should be combined by the developer with various other dimensions/components to create hollistic asset valuation.
+The dimensions and their components are broken down as follows:
-* Charts
+* Charts (incomplete)
-    * Boundaries
+    * Bounds (e.g. all_time_high, all_time_low))
-    * Indicators
+    * Indicators (e.g. RSI, OBV, SMA)
-    * Shapes
+    * Shapes (e.g. square_consolidating, head_and_shoulders)
-    * Trend
+    * Trend (e.g. strength, forecast)
-* Debt (incomplete)
+* Debt
     * Utilities
 * Equity
-    * Accounting
+    * Accounting (e.g. asset_composition, liquidity)
-    * Growth
+    * Growth (e.g. plowback, roe, growth)
-    * Risk
+    * Risk (e.g. beta, cost_of_capital, wacc)
-    * Statistics
+    * Statistics (e.g. var, covariance, correlation)
-    * Valuation
+    * Valuation (e.g. div_yield, ddm, fixed_div, gordons, PVGO)
-* Macroeconomic
+* Macroeconomic (incomplete)
-    * GDP
+    * GDP (e.g. GDP, gov_consum, investment)
-    * Labour
+    * Labour (e.g. employment, unemployment, labour_force)
-    * Price
+    * Price (e.g. cpi, ppi)
     * Trade
 * Rates (incomplete)
 * Sentiment (incomplete)

-These dimensions and their relevant components allow `Aegis` to hollistically evaluated most assets, and not only according to their accounting book value, but also in accordance with the market, similar-risk products, macro conditions, and more.
+These dimensions and their relevant components allow `Aegis` to evaluate most assets not only according to their accounting book value, but also in accordance with the market, similar-risk products, macro conditions, and more.

 # Getting Started
 `Aegis` uses common data science libraries such as `pandas` for most of its needs.